helcl42/WormHoles/README.md

 ### "Complex" Example

 This example shows a bit more advanced usage of `WormHoles` library.
-There are a main `System` that starts two quite independently running `SubSystem`s. `SubSystem` instances have their own working loop threads and once they make a progress with their work they notify the main `System` and it generates some `LogEvent` to let user about it's progress/state.
+There is a main `System` that starts two quite independently running `Subsystem`s. `SubSystem` instances have their working loop threads, and once they make progress with their work, they notify the main `System`, and it generates some `LogEvent` to let the user know about its progress/state.

 ```cpp